rubo77/Lalumo/dev/PLAY_STORE.md

 ## Kurze Beschreibung

-Learn music with animal friends, melodies, and puzzles - playful and colorful!
+Kids learn music with animal friends, melodies, and puzzles - playful and colorful!

 ## Vollständige Beschreibung

-Lalumo - Discover Music with Heart and Ear
+Lalumo - Children Discover Music with Heart and Ear

 With Lalumo, young children dive into the colorful world of music!
 In a playful way and with lovingly designed animal characters, they explore pitch, melody, timbre, and rhythm - no prior knowledge needed.
 Musical concepts are experienced intuitively.